-This is the SEN Information Report for Corinthian Community Primary School.
+This is the SEND Information Report for Corinthian Community Primary School:

 Welcome to our SEN information report.
 All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body’s or the proprietor’s policy for pupils with SEN. This published information is updated annually.